dot-bob/Duplicator-6-Marlin-Binary/Duplicator 6 Readme.txt

 Changes:

+Version 1.1.0-RC8 2-2-17 (bug fix) Version 4.1
+- Reverted to previous manual bed leveling code to fix a bug that would cause the printer to hang when manual bed leveling (BC)

 Version 1.1.0-RC8 01-23-17 (Initial Release) Version 3
 - Added LED lighting setting to EEPROM.
 - Added LED dimming setting to the Control Menu.